Juopperi/C2_image_compressing/project_rapport.md

 ### Introduction
 - Why we do it
-	- Satellites are increassing
+	- Satellites are increasing
 	- Hardware is better
 - Related work
 - Goal of the project
-	- Decreasse resource
+	- Decrease resource
-- OUtline of report
+- Outline of report

 ### JPEG Compression
 - Reader know everyrhing else
 ### Method
-- Implementation Stragies
+- Implementation Strategies
 	- Design flow
 		- Software implementation
 		- Individual hardware parts
 	- Verification
-		- The process of verifing
+		- The process of verifying

 ### Design
 - General design.
 	- Divide the design into modules
-		- These are tested sepratly
+		- These are tested separately
 	- We use generics to increasses adjusatlinlites
 	- Control the resource usage.